artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 10. Odysseus and Ajax maraud through the Night
 11. Agamemnon and others are injured; Nestor's plea to Patroclus
 12. Five Trojan battalions storm the wall; Hector breaks through
-13. Battling for the Ships
+13. Poseidon and the Aeantes' defend the ships
-14. Hera Outflanks Zeus
+14. Hera distracts Zeus; Ajax injures Hector
 15. Zeus dismisses Poseidon; Apollo revives Hector and charges the ships
 16. Patroclus Fights and Dies
 17. Menelaus' Finest Hour